-PCTEL RF Solutions provides test tools that improve the performance of wireless networks globally.
-Mobile operators, neutral hosts, and equipment manufacturers rely on PCTEL test tools to analyze, design, and optimize next generation wireless networks.
+PCTEL RF Solutions provides test tools improve the performance of wireless networks globally, with a focus on LTE, public safety, and emerging 5G technologies.
+Network operators, neutral hosts, and equipment manufacturers rely on our scanning receivers and testing solutions to analyze, design, and optimize their networks.
 Revenue growth is driven by the implementation and roll out of new wireless technology standards (i.e., 1G to 2G, 2G to 3G, 3G to 4G, 4G to 5G, etc.).
 PCTEL test equipment is sold directly to wireless carriers or to OEM providers who integrate the Company's products into their solution which is then sold to wireless carriers.